Shivakishore14/MNIST-Draw-Detect-Tensorflow/README.md

 [https://draw-detect-mnist-tensorflow.herokuapp.com/](https://draw-detect-mnist-tensorflow.herokuapp.com/)

-This project gives insight on the trainig dataset used [MNIST Heatmap](https://github.com/Shivakishore14/MNIST-heatmap-tensorflow)
+This project gives insight on the training dataset used [MNIST Heatmap](https://github.com/Shivakishore14/MNIST-heatmap-tensorflow)

 ### How to run
 ```